jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 # Running a headless Linux server

-Those wishing to run a "headless" server, typically on a Linux cloud host or Raspberry Pi should read this guide. [link]
+Those wishing to run a server on a Linux cloud or other third party hosting platform should [read this guide](Server-Linux).

 # Command line options